Lemon Charred Brussel Sprouts with Couscous

 - 3 tbsp of fresh parsley.

-Now, mix everything together, then pour the vegetables over large baking sheet.
-Place in the oven for 20-30 minutes or until brussel sprouts are lightly charred.
+Now, mix everything together, then pour the vegetables over a large baking sheet.
+Place in the oven for 20-30 minutes or until Brussel sprouts are lightly charred.
 Make sure to stir/shake every 15 minutes to get everything evenly charred.

 The couscous takes no time to cook, so when it is finished, fluff it with a fork.
 Then, add the teaspoon of lemon juice, followed by the last tablespoon of fresh parsley.

-When the Israeli couscous is done, plate your desired amount, then top with the lemon-charred Brussel sprouts.
+When the Israeli couscous is spiced up, plate your desired amount, then top with the lemon-charred Brussel sprouts.